 Benefits of Massage

 Massage therapy supports many health goals.
-People seek massage for help with specific pain points, injury recovery, or pain management.
+People seek massage for help with specific pain points, injury recovery, pain management, or to support a defined goal — like preparing for surgery, complementing physical therapy, or staying active during and after pregnancy.
 Other folks receive massage to support an already well-functioning body and healthy lifestyle.

 Massage works on numerous levels and is much more than just moving muscles around.
 Manual manipulation can boost circulatory and lymphatic system function; stretch, hydrate, and un-stick tissue; align scar tissue in a more resilient structure; and strengthen the immune system to help reduce inflammation which speeds repair and recovery.
 More subtly, massage helps your nervous system reestablish balance, which has cascading positive effects throughout the body.
 Massage supports the endocrine system in regulating hormone levels, leading to an enduring relief from stress.
 Emotionally and psychologically, massage can bring a sense of comfort and relaxation.